mlpack/blog/doc/tutorials/Lozhnikov2016Week07.md

+@brief Implementation of tree types - Week 7
+@author Mikhail Lozhnikov
-Title: Implementation of tree types : Week 7
+@page Lozhnikov2016WeekSeven Implementation of tree types - Week 7
-Date: 2016-07-12 12:00:00
+@date 2016-07-12 12:00:00

-Tags: gsoc, space trees, Vantage point tree
-Author: Mikhail Lozhnikov
+@section Lozhnikov2016WeekSeven Implementation of tree types - Week 7

 Last week, I have been working on the implementation of `HollowBallBound`.
 This class represents the area included between two concentric ball bounds.
 The radius of the inner ball may be equal to 0.